Can I Eat Expired Unopened Canned Lentils?

 Can I eat Unopened Canned Lentils if the cans have been stored in a hot car for a few hours?

 It's not recommended to consume Unopened Canned Lentils if they have been exposed to high temperatures, such as in a hot car.
 Heat can adversely affect the quality and safety of the product by potentially promoting bacterial growth.
-It's safer to discard them to prevent foodborne illness.
+It's safer to discard them to reduce the risk of foodborne illness.

 How does the type of container affect the shelf life of Unopened Canned Lentils?